nickvpn/image-to-asciiart/README.md

-# Image to AsciiArt Converter
+# Image to Ascii Art Converter

 This project converts a given image (PNG or JPG) from a URL into ASCII art.
 Users can specify a scale for the output, with smaller numbers producing larger, more detailed ASCII representations.